-Another system, Horus [4], [5], applies a joint clustering technique that uses RSS probability distributions to address the noisy wireless channel.
+The Horus system [7, 8], applies a joint clustering technique that uses RSS probability distributions to address the noisy wireless channel.
 Location clustering reduces the computational cost of searching the radio map and increases the accuracy of the location determination system without scalability problems in larger coverage areas.
-Implementation results show that the Horus system's accuracy is within 2.1m with 90% probability.

-Several systems were deployed using Bayesian model for topological localization [6], [7], [8].
+Several systems were deployed using Bayesian model for topological localization [9, 10, 11].
 In these probabilistic solutions, the host computes the likelihood of a number of different locations, based on the RSS values.
-The Ekahau system [9] is a commercial wireless location sensing system that combines Bayesian networks, stochastic complexity and online competitive learning with a result of 1m accuracy.
+The Ekahau system [12] is a commercial wireless location sensing system that combines Bayesian networks, stochastic complexity and online competitive learning.